IgorKowalczyk/majo.exe/packages/database/README.md

 - `/prisma/schema.prisma` contains database schema.
 It's used by [Prisma](https://www.prisma.io/) to generate database client.
 - `/prisma/migrations` contains database migrations.
 They are used to update database.
-- `/index.js` contains database client.
+- `/src/client.js` contains database client.
 It's used by Majo.exe to interact with database.
-- _[WIP]_ `/src/client.js` contains database client.
-It's used by Majo.exe to interact with database.
-- _[WIP]_ `/src/client.edge.js` contains database edge client.
-It's used by Majo.exe dashboard to interact with database.
+It also includes edge client for Prisma Data Proxy.

 ## 🗜️ Setup [preferred, Neon]